 All potential candidates had expressed a willingness to work for the client’s organisation.
 As we initially set out to do, 6 Group included details for each candidate around location, experience, qualifications, willingness to relocate and a timeline of their availability over a 12-month period.

 Shortly after the project was concluded, a vacancy arose sooner than predicted in a manufacturing site in Europe.
-The client approached all candidates on the pipeline who were listed for this location and invited nine candidates for interview, five candidates progressed to the final stage and the client is currently deciding between its preferred two.
+The client approached all candidates on the pipeline who were listed for this location and invited nine candidates for interview, five progressed to the final stage and a successful candidate was appointed to the role.